Kong/docs.konghq.com/src/gateway/upgrade.md

 4. When your traffic is fully migrated to the 3.0.x cluster, decommission your old nodes.

-### Upgrade to 3.0.x for Hybrid mode
+### Upgrade to 3.0.x for hybrid mode

-Data planes are capable to serve traffic during the process of migration.
+Data planes can serve traffic during the process of migration.

 1. Download 3.0.x.
 2. Decommission your old control plane.
-3. Configure new control plane to point to the same datastore as your old control plane.
+3. Configure the new control plane to point to the same data store as your old control plane.
 Run `kong migrations up` and `kong migrations finish`.
-4. Start new control plane.
+4. Start the new control plane.
 It is expected that old data planes may complain about connection failure to the control plane.
 5. Start new data planes.
 6. Gradually divert traffic away from your old data planes, and into